 Deploy GCP Distributed Cloud Edge Clusters

-The gcp:edgecontainer/cluster:Cluster resource, part of the Pulumi GCP provider, defines a Google Distributed Cloud Edge Kubernetes cluster: its control plane placement, networking configuration, Fleet registration, and authorization policies.
+The gcp:edgecontainer/cluster:Cluster resource, part of the Pulumi GCP provider, defines a Google Distributed Cloud Edge Kubernetes cluster that runs on customer-owned hardware at edge locations.
 This guide focuses on one capability: deploying clusters with local control planes at edge sites.

-Edge clusters require pre-provisioned edge sites with hardware, Fleet-enabled GCP projects, and available IP address pools.
+Edge clusters require pre-provisioned edge sites with hardware, Fleet API enablement, and network planning for CIDR blocks and load balancer pools.
 The example is intentionally minimal.
-Extend it with encryption, maintenance policies, and system add-ons for production deployments.
+Combine it with your own encryption, maintenance policies, and system add-ons configuration.

 Deploy a local control plane cluster at the edge